Roman Dacia: Late Roman incursions

 During the reign of Constantine I, the Tervingi took advantage of the civil war between him and Licinius to attack the empire in 323 AD from their settlements in Dacia.
 They supported Licinius until his defeat in 324; he was fleeing to their lands in Dacia when he was apprehended.
 As a result, Constantine focused on aggressively pre-empting any barbarian activity on the frontier north of the Danube.
 By 328 AD, he had constructed at Sucidava a new bridge across the Danube, and repaired the road from Sucidava to Romula.
 He also erected a military fort at Daphne (modern Spanțov, Romania).

 In early 336, Constantine personally led his armies across the Danube and crushed the Gothic tribes which had settled there, in the process recreating a Roman province north of the Danube.
 In honor of this achievement, the Senate granted him the title of Dacicus Maximus, and celebrated it along with the 30th anniversary of his accession as Roman Emperor in mid 336.
 The granting of this title has been seen by scholars such as Timothy Barnes as implying some level of reconquest of Roman Dacia.
 However, the bridge at Sucidava lasted less than 40 years, as the emperor Valens discovered when he attempted to use it to cross the Danube during his campaign against the Goths in 367 AD.
 Nevertheless, the castra at Sucidava remained in use until its destruction at the hands of Attila the Hun in 447 AD.

-Driven off their lands in Oltenia, the Tervingi moved towards Transylvania and came into conflict with the Sarmatians.
+Driven off their lands in what is now the region of Oltenia in southwestern Romania, the Tervingi moved towards Transylvania and came into conflict with the Sarmatians.
 In 334, the Sarmatians asked Constantine for military help, after which he allowed the majority of them to settle peacefully south of the Danube.
 The Roman armies inflicted a crushing defeat on the Tervingi.
 The Tervingi signed a treaty with the Romans, giving a measure of peace until 367.